 What are the regulation and registration requirements for marinas?

-The Financial Markets Conduct Act 2013 (FMC Act) changes the way interests in marinas are regulated.
-Marinas will generally not be regulated under the FMC Act and will no longer need to register on the Financial Service Providers Register.
-See our information sheet for more details.
+Marinas will not be regulated under the FMC Act and will no longer need to register on the Financial Service Providers Register.